Wildlife of Costa Rica (The Americas)

 Mammals generally require larger areas to live.
 For this reason the extended protected areas of Costa Rica are very good for mammals.
 Monkeys are a highlight for many visitors and they can sometimes be seen begging for food near tourist areas and are a relatively common sight throughout the rural areas.
 My personal preference is to see monkeys in wild places (such as nature reserves) where they behave more naturally and are exciting to watch.
-Coati (medium-sized scavengers with long tails) and agouti (rodent-like mammals approximately the size of rabbits) are two of the other more common mammals that can be seen all over the country and in lots of different habitats including some urban areas.
+Coati (medium-sized scavengers with long tails) and agouti (rodent-like mammals approximately the size of rabbits) are two of the other, more common mammals that can be seen all over the country and in lots of different habitats including urban areas.
 Peccaries (a type of wild pig) and raccoons can also be seen depending on where you are.
-Finally, rarer mammals such as tapir and wild cats might be seen if you are very lucky (with slightly less luck needed if you go to a "hotspot" such as the coastal section of Corcovado).
+Rarer mammals, such as tapir and wild cats, might be seen if you are very lucky (with slightly less luck needed if you go to a "hotspot" such as the coastal section of Corcovado).

 Finding Monkeys in Forest